connorprzybyla/ConcurrencyPro/README.md

-This project contains a collection of examples working with concurrency and multithreading on iOS platforms.
+This project contains a collection of examples working with concurrency and multithreading on Apple platforms.

 Including:

+- NSLock
-- DispatchQueue (serial and concurrent)
+- DispatchQueue (serial and concurrent w/ barrier)
 - DispatchGroup
-- NSLock
-- Actor
+- Operation
 - OperationQueue
-- Operation
+- async await (new to Swift 5.5)
+- Actor (new to Swift 5.5)
+- Distrubued Actor (new to Swift 5.7)